-Lortab Withdrawal & Detox in Colorado
+Lortab Withdrawal & Detox

 In Colorado, Lortab is a drug that’s a problem for many people, as is the case with other opioids.
 This prescription drug is a combination of the opioid hydrocodone paired with the painkiller acetaminophen.
 It’s a controlled substance meant to be prescribed for the treatment of moderate to severe pain, but unfortunately, it’s just become one more drug that’s part of the country’s opioid epidemic.

 As a controlled substance, Lortab is addictive and has a high risk of physical dependence.
 Physical dependence means that the body becomes used to the presence of Lortab so that when a person stops taking it, particularly suddenly, they go into a type of shock known as withdrawal.
 Withdrawal from Lortab is possible whether you take it as prescribed or abuse it.